Introducing the ACCF Comfort Checklist

 ACCF’s research, conducted independently by Galkal with 620 women, suggests that an initiative such as a woman-focused “comfort checklist,” including interactive behaviours such as reassuring communication throughout the procedure, could help address emotional and physical barriers amongst the 43% of Australian women who do not get screened regularly.

-ACCF’s recent research into women’s attitudes towards cervical screening revealed that common barriers to Pap tests are:
+ACCF’s recent research into women’s attitudes towards cervical screening revealed that common barriers to cervical screening tests are:

 - Emotional discomfort (45%),